|

 execve(2)

 system call to run the command in the child process.
-The

-monitor exists to relay job control signals between the
+The monitor exists to relay job control signals between

-user's existing terminal and the pty the command is being run in.
-This makes
+the user's terminal and the pty the command is being

-it possible to suspend and resume the command.
-Without the monitor, the
+run in.
+This makes it possible to suspend and resume the

-command would be in what POSIX terms an “orphaned process
+what POSIX terms an “orphaned process group” and it would not

-group” and it would not receive any job control signals from the
+receive any job control signals from the kernel.
+When the

-kernel.
-When the command exits or is terminated by a signal, the
+command exits or is terminated by a signal, the

-monitor passes the command's exit status to the main
+monitor passes the command's exit

-sudo process and exits.
-After receiving the
+status to the main sudo process and exits.
+After

-command's exit status, the main sudo passes the
+receiving the command's exit status, the main

-command's exit status to the security policy's close function and exits.
+command's exit status to the security policy's close

 If no pty is used, sudo calls